2018 to Date

 Theatre Residency: County Monaghan 2018-19

 - Appointed Theatre Artist in Residence, County Monaghan, jointly hosted by Monaghan County Council, Garage Theatre and Íontas Arts Centre – funded by The Arts Council (additional supports from Creative Ireland).
 Duration 16 months.
+Included writing and directing a play for family audiences; community workshops and a large-scale street arts event celebrating the work of noted photographer JJ Clarke.
 For a detailed narrative and images see County Monaghan Residency 2018-19

-As noted above, I was previously Artistic Director of Upstate, Drogheda from 1997 to 2010.
-Key work as writer/director there included The Border Chronicles 1997-2007- a Trilogy (Hades – 1998; Epic – 2001 & At Peace – 2007); my adaptation of Patrick Kavanagh’s The Green Fool and a translation of Gerhardt Hauptmann’s The Weavers.
-Other directing included Liz Kuti’s adaptation of Paul Smith’s The Countrywoman, John McArdle’s play for children Two Houses and Shakespeare’s Macbeth.
-During that 13 year period, I worked closely with colleague Declan Mallon, developing policy and methods in the area of community-engaged theatre and was co-facilitator on several of Upstate’s regional programmes including The Crossover Project, a ten-year cross border arts initiative, and later the Louth International Theatre Project – involving residents of County Louth drawn from 15 countries.
+Since 2010, I have been freelance, having worked prior to this within a range of arts organisations.
+I was Artistic Director of Upstate, Drogheda from 1997 to 2010.
+Key work as writer/director there included The Border Chronicles Trilogy 1997-2007 (Hades – 1998; Epic – 2001 & At Peace – 2007); my adaptation of Patrick Kavanagh’s The Green Fool and a translation of Gerhardt Hauptmann’s The Weavers.
+Other directing included Elizabeth Kuti’s adaptation of Paul Smith’s The Countrywoman, John McArdle’s play for children Two Houses and Shakespeare’s Macbeth.
+During that 13 year period, I worked closely with colleague Declan Mallon, developing policy and projects in the area of community-engaged theatre and was co-facilitator on several of Upstate’s regional programmes including The Crossover Project, a ten-year cross border arts initiative, and later the Louth International Theatre Project – involving residents of County Louth drawn from 15 countries.

-I have sat on a number of boards, working groups and committees for diverse arts organisations and movements, including chairing the Abbey Theatre Outreach Education Working Group, and board membership of Garter Lane Arts Centre.
-I am currently Acting Chair of Draíocht Arts Centre in Blanchardstown.
-I am also co-director with Joe O’Byrne of Co-Motion Media, a new incarnation of the 1980s Co-Motion Theatre Company, and in 2018 produced the 25th anniversary tour of the company’s Frank Pig Says Hello, written by Pat McCabe and directed by Joe O’Byrne.
+I have sat on a number of boards, working groups, committees and panels for diverse arts organisations including chairing the Abbey Theatre Outreach Education Working Group, and board membership of Garter Lane Arts Centre and Grapevine Arts Centre Ltd. (City Arts).
+In 2021, I stepped down after seven years from membership (including 2 years as Acting Chair) of Draíocht in Blanchardstown.
+I am also co-director with Joe O’Byrne of Co-Motion Media, a recent “reincarnation” of the 1980s Co-Motion Theatre Company, and in 2018 produced the 25th anniversary tour of the company’s Frank Pig Says Hello, written by Pat McCabe and directed by Joe O’Byrne.

-For anyone interested in a more colourful account, detailing the highs and the lows of a life in the independent theatre, you might enjoy a blog published on this site in 2016 and subsequently re-published on RTE Digital.
+For anyone interested in a more colourful account, detailing the highs and the lows of a life in the independent theatre, you might enjoy a blog published on this site and on RTE Digital in 2016.
 It was written at a time when the effects of the recession were still quite immediate.
 I am pleased that the note of optimism struck at the end of the essay has been borne out by events!
 Behind the Biography: Careering through the Arts.